 This 30-year-old federal program directs essential grants to EE across the country.
 It funds innovative programming, facilitates key professional development, enables scholars and practitioners to conduct basic research, and provides vital basic services for the field.
 The program is central to the work of EE, including a local grant program key for communities all around the U.S. Environmental Education Grant Descriptions | US EPA.

-• Our Ask: We urge Senators to sign a similar letter from Sen. Gillibrand (NY), to the Senate subcommittee that focuses on the Interior and other departments, including the EPA program.
+- Our Ask: We urge Senators to sign a similar letter from Sen. Gillibrand (NY) to the Senate subcommittee focusing on the Interior and other departments, including the EPA program.

-• FYI, here is the Senate letter being circulated this year that you can refer to and/or forward to Congressional offices.
+- FYI, here is the Senate letter being circulated this year (to be updated soon for FY26), which you can refer to and/or forward to Congressional offices.

-Download our fact sheet on funding the National Environmental Education Act via the EPA Office of Environmental Education to share with Congressional offices.
+Download our fact sheet on funding the National Environmental Education Act (to be updated soon for FY26) via the EPA Office of Environmental Education to share with Congressional offices.

 NOAA Bay Watershed Education and Training Program (B-WET)